2020 – electronic – 7:53

-I’m currently reading the book, The Art of Happiness in a Troubled World, by His Holiness The Dalai Lama and Howard C. Cutler, MD.
+In Chapter 14 of the book, The Art of Happiness in a Troubled World, The Dalai Lama says…

 “If we appreciate our social nature and the need to work cooperatively with each other, naturally we will pay attention to others’ welfare.
 This will create a society that is stable, happier, more peaceful – and the result is that everyone enjoys the benefit.”